-Why NOW is the time to Niche Down & Reconnect with Your Customers - Interview with Bill Bice
+Why NOW is the time to Niche Down, Communicate & Reconnect with Your Customers w/Bill Bice

 Bill Bice is the Executive Chairman of Boomtime Word of Mouth Marketing and the Co-CEO of nQ Zebraworks.
 Having started or invested in over 25 different businesses over the course of his career, Bill brings some valuable marketing and business-building experience to the Strategy & Leadership Podcast.

 On this episode, Bill breaks down his approach to building businesses, understanding & re-connecting with customers, the impact of marketing and much more.

 Bill's niche approach to building businesses and marketing

 Bill learned the hard way the importance of dominating a niche and understanding customers from his very first business at 18 years old.
 Looking back on a time when he was unwilling to listen to advice, he now knows the importance of mentorship and doing what works without re-inventing the wheel.

 If you're starting the strategic planning process, make sure you ask your team the right questions: